carlrobertoh/CodeGPT/DESCRIPTION.md

 **Use images**

 Chat with your images.
-Upload manually or let CodeGPT auto-detect your screenshots.
+Upload manually or let ProxyAI auto-detect your screenshots.

 ![Use images](https://www.codegpt.ee/images/features/use-images-w800.png)